-- Adjustments will not be made for additional enrollment. - Awards may be recalculated or cancelled for courses with non-attendance. - If classes are cancelled or if a course is dropped that has not started, students may owe repayment. - Students enrolled only in remedial/ developmental coursework are not eligible to receive aid. - Students must be enrolled and attending at least 6 credits in order for their student loans and state grants to be disbursed.
+- Adjustments will not be made for additional enrollment. - Awards may be recalculated or cancelled for courses with nonattendance. - If classes are cancelled or if a course is dropped that has not started, students may owe repayment of aid which was not earned. - Students enrolled only in remedial/ developmental coursework are not eligible to receive aid. - Students must be enrolled and attending at least 6 credits in order for their student loans and state grants to be disbursed.